naz-14/mentor_quotes/readme.md

 ### Original and my final design

+This project was make with pure Css3 HTML5 and Vanilla JavaScript

 You can found my final design at this link https://affectionate-hermann-99b382.netlify.app/

 This project can work with any number of items on the slider and on any other project if you respect the id and classes of the index.